 Novo Nordisk shares crash 24% after disastrous trial results

-- This setback raises concerns about the company's competitive position in the obesity drug market against rivals like Eli Lilly.
+- This situation raises questions about Novo's competitive position in the obesity drug market, especially against rivals like Eli Lilly.